-Funding is limited and students are strongly urged to apply early by completing the application and submitting it to the Office of Financial Aid along with a copy of the appropriate year NYS Tax Return form for the student, spouse, and/or parents (if applicable).
+Funding is limited and students are strongly urged to apply early by completing the Aid for Part Time Studies application and submitting it to the Office of Financial Aid along with a copy of the appropriate year NYS Tax Return form for the student, spouse, and/or parents (if applicable).
 Students must submit all required documentation to the NYIT Office of Financial Aid as soon as requested.